Vollbrecht/callback-bug/README.md

 # No callback execution when using no function argument

 ## Discription
- callback gets not executed whenn handle function does not use call_by_value.
+ callback gets not executed when handle function does not use call_by_value.
-To illustrate the problem i createt the same function twice
+To illustrate the problem i created the same function twice
 ```
 fn render_call_by_value(call_value: i32) -> sixtyfps::Image {...}